None of my inventions came by accident. I see a worthwhile need to be met and I make trial after trial until it comes.

 Following the iteration review, team members participate in an integrated system demo.
-This is the first required, formal integration point among teams on the Agile release train, and it serves as a pull event to ensure early integration and validation at the Program Level.
-Within the iteration, teams integrate and evaluate as continuously as their system context allows.
+This demo is the first, formal integration point across teams on the ART, and it serves as a ‘pull event’ to ensure early integration and validation at the Program Level.
+Within the iteration, the system increment is continuously integrated and evaluated as their system context allows.

 Improve the Process

-The Iteration Retrospective is the adjust step for the overall iteration.
-Here, the team evaluates its process and any improvement stories it had from the previous iteration, identifies problems and their root causes—as well as bright spots—and creates improvement stories that enter the team backlog for the next iteration.
-This frequent retrospective is one of the key ways to ensure that relentless improvement (one of the pillars of the SAFe Lean-Agile Mindset) is happening at the Team Level.
+The Iteration Retrospective is the ‘adjust‘ step for the overall iteration.
+Here, the team evaluates its process and any improvement stories it had from the previous iteration.
+They identify new problems and their causes—as well as bright spots—and create improvement stories that enter the team backlog for the next iteration.
+This regular reflection is one of the ways to ensure that relentless improvement (one of the pillars of the SAFe Lean-Agile Mindset) is happening at the Team Level.
 Iteration retrospectives also drive program-level changes to process immediately or at the Inspect and Adapt (I&A) event.

-Before the next planning cycle begins, the backlog is refined to include the decisions from the demo and retrospective.
+Before the next planning cycle begins, the backlog is refined to include the decisions from the iteration review and retrospective.
 The Product Owner refactors and reprioritizes new and old backlog items as needed.

 Learn More Cockburn, Alistair.
 “Using Both Incremental and Iterative Development.”
 STSC CrossTalk 21, 2008.
 Maurya, Ash.
 Running Lean: Iterate from Plan A to a Plan That Works.
 O’Reilly Media, 2012.